 Trauma and damage to the chest are some of the most frequently reported car accident injuries.
 If you have sustained a chest injury in a San Diego car accident, you may be entitled to compensation.
-Call Injury Trial Lawyers, APC to find out how we can help you maximize the amount of money you receive from a lawsuit.
+Call our San Diego Chest Injury attorney at Injury Trial Lawyers, APC to find out how we can help you maximize the amount of money you receive from a lawsuit.

 How Common are Car Accident Chest Injuries?

 The CDC reports that more than 32,000 people are killed and another 2 million suffer injuries in car accidents across the country every year.
 According to the National Highway Traffic Safety Administration (NHTSA), chest injuries are among the most commonly reported issues by drivers and passengers after a car accident.
 In fact, 80 percent of all car accident injuries affect the head and/or chest.

 There are two primary factors that determine how likely you are to sustain a chest injury in a car accident: your age and the type of crash.

 Age: Young drivers are less susceptible to chest injuries than older drivers.
 In fact, drivers between the age of 16-24 are much less likely to suffer a chest injury than any other drivers on the road.

 Type of Crash: There are two primary classifications of car accidents: rollover and non-rollover.
 Non-rollover accidents are further classified based on where impact is made on the car during a crash.

 According to statistics provided by the NHTSA, drivers are most likely to suffer a chest injury in rollover crashes and non-rollover crashes with left-side impact.
 Drivers are least likely to suffer a chest injury in non-rollover crashes with right-side impact.

 Even though some are more likely than others to suffer a chest injury, drivers, passengers, and pedestrians are all at risk.
 Common causes of car accident chest injuries include: